flushdemo/sv2024we/readme.md

 # Todo

-## Text

-- display only when moving

 ## Snowflakes drawings

-- use backsnow only in sprites zones
+- use 4 different sprites
-- use only required bitplanes
+- use only required bitplanes ?
 - critical code in assembly ?

 ## general